nrs-org/novelslop/content/vol_01/chap_03.typ

   There is a term that is viral on the Internet recently.
 "Cooked", wasn’t it?
   It seems to be describing exactly how Mona was right now.

+  Mona was enjoying her sandwich with milk, until her name was mentioned by her sister.

   She lifted her head upwards to be met with the gaze of everyone in her family.
   Well, except her mom, who was still in a hurry, that is.
 There was no escaping